In today’s post: Find the best family tv shows that are clean enough to watch with your kids!

 Leverage A team of 5 former criminals (hackers, theives, and con artists) become modern day Robin Hoods when they decide to steal from the rich and corrupt and give back to the little guy.
 (TV-PG, 5 seasons, some non-graphic violence) Available on Netflix.

 Designated Survivor When the Capitol building is bombed during the state of the union address, a low-level cabinet member named Tom Kirkman ends up as the President of the United States.
 He has to try to rebuild the government, get the public on his side, and figure out if another attack is coming.
-(TV-PG, currently in it’s first season) Current episodes available on ABC.com
+(TV-PG for the first season, please be aware that the second season is rated TV-14 and contains more potentially objectionable content) Current episodes available on ABC.com

 The Paradise Smart but down-on-her-luck shopgirl Denise moves to London to live with her uncle and find a better life.
 When her uncle doesn’t have enough work to support her, she gets a job next door at The Paradise, Britain’s first department store, and falls for the store’s dashing owner.
 (TV-PG, 2 seasons) Available on Netflix.